cawfree/react-native-use-plaid/README.md

 ```shell
 yarn add react-native-use-plaid react-native-webview
 ```
 This project depends on the [`react-native-webview`](https://github.com/react-native-webview/react-native-webview) Native Module.
 For vanilla React Native projects, you can install this as usual with `yarn add react-native-webview`.
-For Expo, you can use `npx expo install react-native-webview`.
+For [__Expo__](https://expo.dev/), you can use `npx expo install react-native-webview`.

 ## ✍️ Usage

 This package manages user bank authentication using [__Plaid Link__](https://plaid.com/docs/link/), which is used to manage authentication and requires permissions to interact with a user's bank account, to do things like [__view their transaction history__](https://plaid.com/products/transactions/) or [__request a payment__](https://plaid.com/en-gb/use-cases/payments/).

 We provide the appropriate life cycle hooks to easily initiate, persist, consume and relinquish connections to user bank accounts.
-Additionally, all user-facing onboarding has been expressed using Plaid's [`WebView`](https://github.com/react-native-webview/react-native-webview) optimized onboarding process, making the native integration as straight-forward as possible.
+Additionally, all user-facing onboarding has been expressed using Plaid's [`WebView`](https://github.com/react-native-webview/react-native-webview)-optimized onboarding process, making the integration process as straight-forward as possible.

 ### 1. Configuring the `<PlaidProvider />` 🔧